The coalescent structure of Galton-Watson trees in varying environments: Galton-Watson trees with spines

 \begin{lemma} Let $(\textbf{T}; \textbf{V}_1,\dots,\textbf{V}_k)$ be a tree with $k\ge 1$ spines, under $\mathbf{Q}_n^{(e,k,\theta)}$.
 For each $m\leq n-1$, let $u$ be a marked particle at generation $m$ whose offspring distribution is given by $q_{m+1}^{(g,\theta)}$, for $g\geq 1$.
 Then,

 In particular, for $k=1$ we have

 \end{lemma}

-\begin{proof} From Proposition \ref{branching property Q} and the definition of $\mathbf{Q}^{(e,0,\theta)}$, the descendants at generation $n$ of an unmarked particle at generation $m+1$ is given by
+\begin{proof} From Proposition \ref{prop: branching property Q} and the definition of $\mathbf{Q}^{(e,0,\theta)}$, the descendants at generation $n$ of an unmarked particle at generation $m+1$ is given by

-If the particle $u$ has offspring distribution $q_{m+1}^{g,\theta}(\cdot)$, we know that it gives birth at least to $g$ market particles.
+If the particle $u$ has offspring distribution $q_{m+1}^{g,\theta}(\cdot)$, we know that it gives birth at least to $g$ marked particles.
 Thus, by only considering all subtrees attached to unmarked offspring (which are independent), for $\lambda>0$, we get

 The second equality holds by independence and the decomposition

 where $v^{(m)}$ is the particle at the spine with height $m$. \end{proof}